Skip to Content Top

 When truck drivers or companies fail to follow safety protocols, they place other road users at risk.
 If their negligence causes an accident, victims have the right to seek compensation for their injuries, medical expenses, lost wages, and more.

 For instance, consider a situation where an 18-wheeler runs out of fuel and stops on a dimly lit highway without deploying warning triangles or turning on hazard lights.
 A car approaches, unable to see the truck in time, and slams into its rear.
-The truck driver’s failure to follow safety regulations could make both the driver and their employer liable for the accident.
+The truck driver’s failure to follow safety regulations could make both the truck driver and their employer liable for the accident.

 Steps to Take After an Accident